 Advertising on social networks like Facebook, Twitter, and YouTube, or on search engines like Google, is a crucial way for large companies to make themselves found online.
-Smaller companies and online stores, on the other hand, must depend on cheap but efficient alternatives.
-One possible solution is so-called inbound marketing, which focuses on the individual user and aims to make them a...
+Smaller companies and online shops, on the other hand, must depend on cheap but efficient alternatives.
+One possible solution is so-called inbound marketing, which focuses on the individual user and aims to make them a long-term...

 Although dialogue marketing is considered an area of direct marketing, this term is beginning to displace ‘direct marketing’ in common speech.
 While traditional direct marketing methods are primarily distinguished by their personal approach to addressing customers, dialogue marketing focuses on the reciprocal exchange of information between the provider and consumer.